observablehq/plot/docs/why-plot.md

 ```
 :::

-And it’s not just about shortening the time to your first chart, but how quickly you can pivot among different views of your data.
-Our hope with Plot is that you’ll spend less time reading the docs, searching for code to copy-paste, and debugging—and more time asking questions of data.
-With faster iteration, you can find more insights.

 What makes Plot concise?
 In a word: *defaults*.
 If you specify the semantics—your data and the desired encodings—Plot will figure out the rest.

-And the beauty of defaults is that you can override them as needed.
+The beauty of defaults is that you can override them as needed.
 This is ideal for exploratory analysis: you can invest very little in an initial chart, but as you start to see something interesting, you can progressively customize the chart to make it better.

 Also: [transforms](./transforms.md).
 Munging data, not assigning visual encodings, is most of the work of data analysis.
 Plot’s transforms let you aggregate and derive data within your plot specification, reducing the time spent preparing data.
 For example, if you have an array of categorical values (penguin species), you can quickly count them with the group transform.